GPS more attention, please

 If you want to have GPS working in Replicant I suggest you to look up in Simon Josefsson's blog, but you'd be using proprietary software at your own risk (I choosed to do so with my S3).

-RE: GPS more attention, please - Added by Alexis PM about 1 year ago
+RE: GPS more attention, please - Added by Alexis PM over 1 year ago

 Many thanks, Andrew.
 Much encouragement.
 Do not hesitate to tell us about the topic.